Last updated on .

 The part of the vault thieves tried to break into

 From there, we went to the scene of another tragedy, passing through a forest where buildings once stood.
-Every few yards we would pass a rock with the name of the business that was located on the spot at the time of the disaster.
+Every few yards we would pass a rock with the name of the business that was located there at the time of the disaster.

 Site of a jewelry store